 Know how to engage with the policy-makers, the planning system and the other main policy instruments that underpin environmental management as it relates to the outdoor and historical / heritage sectors.

 Apply the skills of practical scientific enquiry to an environmental issue at local and regional level.

 Evaluate International Environmental Policy, its relevance as a driving force for Irish Environmental Policy, and its effectiveness in

 achieving sustainable environmental management.

 Critically evaluate approaches to teaching environmental education.

-Critique the main aspects of policy and practice for Outdoor Recreation and environmental management.
+Critique the main aspects of policy and practice for Outdoor Recreation and the implications for environmental management.

 Evaluate the benefit and effectiveness of nature conservation and environmental protection in Irish Landscape Management.

 Appreciate the moral dimensions to resource use and environmental degradation, and the influence of political ideology on

 Be able to inform debate on appropriate development and its significance and consequence for ecological and societal health